 Recognition of Excellence

-The Theatre Lab continues to grow and evolve: It won the Mayor’s Arts Award in 2010 for Innovation in the Arts, has been featured three times in the Catalogue for Philanthropy as one of “the best small charities in Washington,” and its executive directors have received the prestigious Linowes Leadership Award from the Community Foundation for the National Capital Region for their efforts to improve the metropolitan community through accessible arts training.
+The Theatre Lab continues to grow and evolve: It won the Mayor’s Arts Award in 2010 for Innovation in the Arts, has been featured four times by Spur Local (formerly the Catalogue for Philanthropy) as one of “the best small charities in Washington,” and its executive directors have received the prestigious Linowes Leadership Award from the Community Foundation for the National Capital Region for their efforts to improve the metropolitan community through accessible arts training.
 The President’s Committee on the Arts and Humanities has recognized The Theatre Lab as one of the 50 “top arts- and humanities-based programs in the country serving youth beyond school hours.”

-In 2018, Youth Programs Director, Terah Herman-Saldaña, was selected by the United States Department of State to take part in the Professional Fellows Program, an international exchange program, in which she took The Theatre Lab’s Life Stories program to Malaysia.
-And in that same year, the Theatre Lab was selected as one of 47 Washington-area cultural institutions to participate in the Arts Innovation and Management training program, part of Mike Bloomberg’s American Cities Initiative, in an effort to help cities generate innovation.
-In 2020, The Theatre Lab adapted to the global COVID-19 crisis by pivoting to provide enriching online theatre arts courses for youth, teens, and adults — and awarding more scholarships to people in need than ever before.
+In 2018, Theatre Lab Director of Youth Programs Terah Herman-Saldaña, was selected by the United States Department of State to take part in the Professional Fellows Program, an international exchange program, in which she took The Theatre Lab’s Life Stories® program to Malaysia.
+And in that same year, The Theatre Lab was selected as one of 47 Washington-area cultural institutions to participate in the Arts Innovation and Management training program, part of Mike Bloomberg’s American Cities Initiative, in an effort to help cities generate innovation.
+In 2020, The Theatre Lab adapted to the global COVID-19 crisis by pivoting to provide enriching online theatre arts courses for youth, teens, and adults—and awarding more scholarships to people in need than ever before.